 So if you have active prairie dogs centered on your property say in a garden or flower bed, our DELUXE PRAIRIE DOG REPELLER will be needed.
 This model is one of kind and not available elsewhere.
 True, there are models which looks like it.
 But they don’t have all the features our units have which are needed for certain animals like prairie dogs, ground squirrels, chipmunks and voles.

 Our deluxe model works essentially the same as the basic unit above.
 It too uses the sun to charge an on board replaceable battery so it runs on its own, around the clock.
 And it releases a vibration that will both move the ground and create a sound wave that will “rattle” prairie dogs so they want to leave.
 But our deluxe model incorporates other sounds making them well suited for control of existing problems.
-This means they’re not just good for prevention; they can be strong enough to displace animals for good.
+This means they’re not just good for prevention; they can be strong enough to displace animals for good as long as you don’t have burrows.
 The rule here is if you can go 2 or more weeks with no new activity after they’re installed, then you’re good.
-But if they come back within 2 weeks, gassing of the tunnels will be required (see below).
+But if they come back within 2 weeks, regassing of the tunnels will be required (see below).

 As stated, this unit will vibrate several times a minute constantly rotating the sound cycle.
 But it also sends out “ultra sound”.
 In general, ultra sound won’t help fight true under the ground dwellers like moles since they’re down in the ground and well protected.
 This is why all the other units like this on the market don’t include ultra sound.
 But for animals that like to forage up out of the ground (like prairie dogs), ultra sound is helpful and for the most part, a necessity if you’re trying to treat an active problem.